AoiKuiyuyou/AoikHotkey/README.src.md

 AoikHotkey supports specifying multiple specs.

 [Switching between specs]([:hd_url('spec_reload')]) can be done via hotkey.
-This is very handy and it greatly increaes the utility of hotkeys because same hotkey can do different things in different specs.
+This is very handy and it greatly increases the utility of hotkeys because same hotkey can do different things in different specs.

 ### Similar hotkey definition syntax